faijulislambd/devops-git-cheatsheet/Readme.md

 ### Mac

 - Mac is also a UNIX based platform.
 There are several options for installing Git on macOS.
 You can choose the right option for you form the official webpage [Install Git For MacOS](https://git-scm.com/downloads/mac)

+## Setting up git user profile

+You can setup you profile from